 "There is nothing I could say that will accurately describe what I think about Chris and the US Honor Flag.
 Simply put, amazing.
 I have followed the USHF on Facebook for a long time, always in awe of the work that was being done to Honor the nation's fallen Heroes.
 Then, tragically, I lost a Hero at home," Sean Walsh (South Plainfield NJ) said in a post.
 "A friend and fellow Volunteer EMT for my department, Hinal Patel.
 To have the USHF come to New Jersey and honor one of my own was amazing.
 To be able to see the flag, meet Chris, stand as Honor Guard for the Flag, and then escort the flag out of New Jersey to continue its mission was an absolute amazing experience.
 Everyone should get the opportunity to see this Flag and hear Chris talk, as they have Honored and continue to Honor so many deserving people.
 Thank you for everything you do.
 You will always have a loyal friend in NJ."

 It's not often that an older brother can call his younger sibling an inspiration, but in this case, he has been for me.
 His work has opened my eyes to the difficulties the law enforcement community and first responders face on a daily basis.
 Let's face it, we all want the opportunity to go home at the end of the day, and these folks do too.

-Over the past few hockey seasons my daughter Sonia has been performing the National Anthem at junior games across the country.
-At two of the games last season, in Springfield (MO) and Boston, we asked local law enforcement to join her and the team on the blue line for the anthem in a very symbolic show of support for their efforts.
+Over the past half-dozen hockey seasons my daughter Sonia has been performing the National Anthem at junior games across the country.
+At two of the games, in Springfield (MO) and Boston, we asked local law enforcement to join her, and the team, on the blue line for the anthem in a very symbolic show of support for their efforts.

 We would like to see that trend take off coast to coast.
 It's a simple gesture that would certainly be supported by law enforcement in each community.